 Name:       Position/Title:

 *Disclosure.
 According to the Paperwork Reduction Act of 1995, no persons are required to respond to a collection of information unless it displays a valid OMB control number.
-The valid OMB control number for this information collection is 0938-0707.
+The valid OMB control number for this information collection is 0938-1148 (CMS-10398 #34).
 The time required to complete this information collection is estimated to average 80 hours per response, including the time to review instructions, search existing data resources, gather the data needed, and complete and review the information collection.
 If you have any comments concerning the accuracy of the time estimate(s) or suggestions for improving this form, write to: CMS, 7500 Security Blvd., Attn: PRA Reports Clearance Officer, Mail Stop C4-26-05, Baltimore, Maryland 21244-1850.

 Introduction: Section 4901 of the Balanced Budget Act of 1997 (BBA), public law 105-33 amended the Social Security Act (the Act) by adding a new title XXI, the Children’s Health Insurance Program (CHIP).
 In February 2009, the Children’s Health Insurance Program Reauthorization Act (CHIPRA) renewed the program.
 The Patient Protection and Affordable Care Act of 2010 further modified the program.